bauerca/drag-sort-listview/README.md

 its items.
 Drag-sorting additionally implies a reordering of the items in the ListAdapter, achieved through callbacks to special Listener interfaces defined in DSLV.
-If no Listeners are given to DSLV via the `set*Listener()` methods, DSLV works just like a ListView.
+Listeners can be registered with DSLV in two ways:

+1. Pass them individually to the `set*Listener()` methods
+2. Implement the Listener interfaces you require in a custom ListAdapter; when `DragSortListView.setAdapter()` is called with your custom
+Adapter, DSLV detects which interfaces are implemented and calls the appropriate `set*Listener()` methods on itself with the provided ListAdapter as argument.

-The Listener interfaces are described below:
+Each Listener interface is described below:

 #### DragSortListView.DropListener